 Had he handed down a decision before receiving voice confirmation, it could have caused major issues if it had been proven that it wasn’t the owner’s voice.
 Having evidence to back up a decision is extremely important when so much is at stake.

 - Attend to what’s most critical.
 Whenever there is a crisis, emotions can run high, which can lead to further issues if it isn’t managed well initially.
-The key here is to get people on the same page or being willing to discuss how they are currently feeling.
+The key here is to get people on the same page or being willing to discuss how they’re currently feeling.

-When this story first surfaced, there was outrage from current and former players, plus social media went crazy with people reacting negatively to the comments that had been made.
+When this story first surfaced, there was outrage from current and former players, and social media went crazy with people reacting negatively to the comments that had been made.

 - Organize a team.
-Obviously it is better to have a team handling a crisis than a single person.
+Obviously, it’s better to have a team handling a crisis than a single person.
 Wherever possible, great leaders call on the support of their team to help them get through the crisis.

 - Act promptly.
-All the planning and managing is fine but if there is no swift action, then all the efforts gone into managing the crisis may be wasted.
-It is so important to make decisions quickly, with the facts available, and take the appropriate actions to get things back to as normal as they can be.
+All the planning and managing is fine, but if there is no swift action, then all the efforts gone into managing the crisis may be wasted.
+It’s important to make decisions quickly, with the facts available, and take the appropriate actions to get things back to as normal as they can be.

 Great leaders really differentiate themselves from other leaders through the way they handle crises.
-When a leader is able to come through a crisis unfazed, strong and confident, they are more likely to influence others to follow their lead.
+When a leader can come through a crisis unfazed, strong and confident, they’re more likely to influence others to follow their lead.

-Question: Who are example of leaders who have handled crisis situations effectively?
+Question: Who are examples of leaders who have handled crisis situations effectively?